iainharlow/CleaningData/README.txt

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-This script uses the package plyr.
+This script uses the packages plyr/dplyr.

-Be sure to place extracted data folder (UCI HAR Dataset) in working directory.
+Be sure to place the extracted data folder (UCI HAR Dataset) in your working directory prior to running run_analysis.R.

-README for original data collection:
+For reference - README for original data collection:

 ==================================================================
 Human Activity Recognition Using Smartphones Dataset